Find Nursing Colleges

 37 Yearly Graduations

 Seton Hall University comes in at #6 on our list of the most popular colleges offering master's degrees in critical care nursing.
 Each year, around 9,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $44,420 per year, while in-state graduate students, on average, pay $25,218 per year.
-During the 2020-2021 academic year, 37 people received their master's degree in critical care nursing from Seton Hall.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+The average in-state tuition for full-time undergraduates is $46,380 per year, while in-state graduate students, on average, pay $33,528 per year.
+During the most recent year for which we have data, 37 people received their master's degree in critical care nursing from Seton Hall.
+About 96% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #7